xpandlatex/xpandlatex/README.md

  %XPVERB%XPCUT won't be cut %XPTUC%XPBREV

 ```
-the \\foo macro definition will be seen by xpandlatex but not by LaTeX;
+the `\foo` macro definition will be seen by xpandlatex but not by LaTeX;
-while the \\bar macro definition will be seen by LaTeX but not by
+the `\bar` macro definition will be seen by LaTeX but not by
-xpandlatex, while the text "`%XPCUT won't be cut %XPTUC`" will be
+xpandlatex; and the text "`%XPCUT won't be cut %XPTUC`" will be
 copied unchanged.

 Note the use of % on the %XP line: if omitted the words